e3-/resolve/docs/source/basics/results_viewing.md

 ### 2. Set Up your PowerPoint Template

+(pulling-results)=
 ### 3. Use the Jupyter Notebook to Orchestrate Results Viewer Loading

 Open the `notebooks/results_viewer.py` as a Jupyter notebook.
 You should be able to do this by:
+1. Open a terminal (e.g., Command Prompt)
-1. Activating your `new-modeling-toolkit` environment
+2. Activating your `new-modeling-toolkit` environment
-2. Use the command `jupyter lab` to launch the JupyterLab interface
+3. Use the command `jupyter lab` to launch the JupyterLab interface
-3. From the left sidebar file explorer, navigate to `./notebooks/results_viewer.py`
+4. From the left sidebar file explorer, navigate to `./notebooks/results_viewer.py`
-4. Right-click the file and select "Open With > Jupytext Notebook" (see screenshot below):
+5. Right-click the file and select "Open With > Jupytext Notebook" (see screenshot below):

 ```{image} ../_images/open-with-jupytext.png
 :alt: Screenshot of how to open a `.py` file as a Jupyter Notebook